 4.4 Environmental sustainability refers to the need to protect biological and physical systems that support life (e.g. ecosystems, the hydrological cycle and climatic systems) and is a cross-cutting principle which needs to be integrated across all areas of decision making.
-This requires development planners to assess the environmental impact of all proposed policies, programmes and projects, and to take action to minimize the adverse environmental impacts and to take advantage of opportunities for environmental improvement.
+This requires development planners to assess the environmental impact of all proposed policies, programs and projects, and to take action to minimize the adverse environmental impacts and to take